 Number of bowls

-Historically most kitchens featured a double bowl sinks, these sinks were made for washing dishes.
-These days we don’t really hand-wash dishes anymore but we still wash large pots, pans and backing sheets.
-In many cases we advise in favour of one single oversized bowl.
-If double bowl is a must for you, sink with one large and one small bowl may be a good option.
+Historically, most kitchens in the past have featured double bowl sinks.
+These sinks were made with washing large loads of dishes in mind.
+These days, we don’t really hand wash dishes anymore, but we still wash large pots, pans and baking sheets.
+If double bowl is a must for you, a sink with one large and one small bowl may be a good alternative option.

-We recommend using an under mount sink with your stone countertop.
+We recommend using an under–mount sink if your countertops are stone.
 In addition to its beautiful look, under mount sink will make cleaning a lot easier.
-Under mount sinks don’t have the ledge to catch everything, you can wipe things off your counter straight into the sink.
+Top mount sinks are easier for installation purposes and will look more classic.

-Gauge is the thickness of a stainless steel sink.
-The LOWER the gauge, the THICKER the stainless steel.
+Gauge is the thickness of a stainless–steel sink.
+The lower the gauge, the thicker the steel.
+For example:

-In general 20 gauge is considered low-end and pretty cheap quality.
+- 20 gauge is considered low-end and are much lower quality, although cheaper